ryjen/ryjen/README.md

 ### Hi there 👋

+I do mobile development.
+Have roots in C/'nix development.
+Am a fan of kotlin and react.

 My current project is [eyespie](https://github.com/hackelia-micrantha/eyespie) is a turn based game of "I spy with my little eye" using AI (kotlin multiplatform).

 Ask about my private repositories if you like: